technomancy/leiningen/doc/FAQ.md

 **Q:** I got `Tried to use insecure HTTP repository without TLS`, what is that about?
 **A:** This means your project was configured to download dependencies from a repository that does not use TLS encryption.
 This is very insecure and exposes you to trivially-executed man-in-the-middle attacks.
+In the rare event that you don't care about the security of the machines running your project or can ensure that the only http traffic is going out over a trusted network, you can re-enable support for unsafe repositories by putting this in your `project.clj` file:

+    ;; never do this
+    (require 'cemerick.pomegranate.aether)
+    (cemerick.pomegranate.aether/register-wagon-factory!
+     "http" #(org.apache.maven.wagon.providers.http.HttpWagon.))

 It's also possible you have a dependency which includes a reference to an insecure repository for retrieving its own dependencies.
 If this